Auditions for 2019 Collection of One Acts

 Scripts will be available to read starting at 6:00 PM.

-9100 Riley Lake Road, Eden Prairie
+8080 Mitchell Road, Eden Prairie

 Rehearsals will be scheduled for each play, around the availability of the actors and directors, from early August to tech week.